While we love taking people fishing, we don't do it for free...

 On average, all of our trips tend to run somewhat longer than those by most of our competitors in real terms.

-Full-day trips run eight to eleven hours including our travel time.
+Full-day trips during our May through mid-October Peak Season run eight to ten hours including our travel time from Livingston.
 A typical summer float trip runs from 7:00AM to 4:00.
 During periods of extreme heat, they may meet as early as 5:00AM.

 Half-day trips run around four to five hours including travel and usually take place in the mornings in the summer and around midday in spring, fall, and winter.